parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <center>Part selection for Boolean </center>

 ![fig3](img/Vivado_Tutorial_Using_IP_Integrator/fig4.png)

 <center>Part selection for PYNQ-Z2 </center>

 11. Click **Finish** to create the Vivado project.

     Use the Windows Explorer and look at the **{LABS}** directory.
-You will find that file structure as shown below
+You will find the file structure as shown below

     ```
     //File structure of created vivado project